mrkkrp/markkarpov.com/tutorial/megaparsec.md

 -- Custom error component Type of input stream
 ```

-Until we start dealing with custom parsing errors, when you see `Parser` in
+Until we start dealing with custom parsing errors, assume this type whenever
-the chapter, assume this type.
+you see `Parser` in the chapter.

 ## Character and binary streams

 It has been said that `megaparsec` can work with five types of input stream
-out-of-the-box: `String`, strict and lazy `Text`, and strict and lazy
+out of the box: `String`, strict and lazy `Text`, and strict and lazy
 `ByteString`s.
 This is possible because the library makes these types
-instances of the `Stream` type class which abstracts the functionality that
+instances of the `Stream` type class, which abstracts the functionality that
-every data type should support to be used as input to a `megaparsec` parser.
+every data type should support in order to be used as input to a `megaparsec`
+parser.

 A simplified version of `Stream` could look like this: